NIVANorge/Mobius2/docs/mobius2docs/declaration_types.md

 Here we specify how these declarations work in model, module, preamble and library files.
 [Declarations in data_set files function differently](../datafiledocs/new_project.html).

-**This document is currently incomplete**.
-New guide chapters are prioritized over finishing this.

 ## Signatures
 {: .no_toc }